Open Data Hub logo

 1. Enable the Feature Store component.

-2. Create a data science project and add a Feature Store instance.
+2. Create a project and add a Feature Store instance.

 3. Initialize the Feature Store instance.